michaelrgarcia/transfer-vision/README.md

 # TransferVision

-Allows a user to view all California Community College classes that satisfy the selected lower division requirement.
+Allows a user to view all California Community College classes from ASSIST.org that satisfy the selected UC/CSU requirement.

 Inspired by https://github.com/jacobtbigham/ccc_transfers.